About

 What This Is

 No genre restrictions.
 No era restrictions.
 Post-rock sits next to hip-hop sits next to folk sits next to metal.
-If it qualifies, it belongs here.
+If it fits the thesis, it belongs.

 submit@thefeels.fmCredits